MarcialT/Stack-Queue/README.md

 ## Code Description

-this code shows a previously inverted entered stack, numbers processed by priority.
+this code shows a previously inverted entered stack and numbers processed by priority.

 ## Getting Started